Sitefinity/SystranMTConnector/README.md

 5. To enable the connector, in the <i>Enabled</i> field, enter <strong>true</strong>.
 6. Save your changes.

-Note: Systran.io is not supporting culture-specific languages.
+Note: SYSTRAN Pure Neural Server is not supporting culture-specific languages.